Industry in Brazil

 Brazil - Industry

-The analysts surveyed by FocusEconomics for this month’s LatinFocus Consensus Forecast see industrial production growing 3.2% in 2018, which is unchanged from last month's estimate.
-In 2019, industrial output is expected to grow 3.6%.
+FocusEconomics LatinFocus Consensus Forecast panelists see industrial production declining 4.2% in 2020, which is down 6.1 percentage points from last month's estimate.
+In 2021, industrial output is expected to grow 4.0%.

 Brazil - Industry Data

 5 years of economic forecasts for more than 30 economic indicators.

 Brazil Industry Chart

 Get a sample report showing our regional, country and commodities data and analysis.